Calculator

 Lenders often view a stronger equity share positively.
 In many cases, it is considered sensible to cover at least the closing costs from your own funds, often more if possible.

-How high should the repayment rate be?
+How high should the principal repayment rate be?

-A higher repayment rate reduces debt faster but also raises the monthly payment.
+A higher principal repayment rate reduces debt faster but also raises the monthly payment.
 In practice, many borrowers choose around 2% or more if their budget allows it.

 Why is there often a remaining balance after the fixed-rate period?